XECortex/dots/README.md

   - [`Material Design Icons`](https://github.com/google/material-design-icons)
   - [`Font Logos`](https://github.com/lukas-w/font-logos)

-Thanks to @phish for the idea to make your `~` directory a Git repository!
+Thanks to @phisch for the idea to make your `~` directory a Git repository!\
+Check out his dots for more informations about how it works!